peteroupc/peteroupc.github.io/bernoulli.md

 - <small><sup id=Note15>(15)</sup> Nacu, Şerban, and Yuval Peres. "[**Fast simulation of new coins from old**](https://projecteuclid.org/euclid.aoap/1106922322)", The Annals of Applied Probability 15, no. 1A (2005): 93-115.</small>
 - <small><sup id=Note16>(16)</sup> Morina, G., Łatuszyński, K., et al., "[**From the Bernoulli Factory to a Dice Enterprise via Perfect Sampling of Markov Chains**](https://arxiv.org/abs/1912.09229)", arXiv:1912.09229 [math.PR], 2019/2020.</small>
 - <small><sup id=Note17>(17)</sup> Propp, J.G., Wilson, D.B., "Exact sampling with coupled Markov chains and applications to statistical mechanics", 1996.</small>
 - <small><sup id=Note18>(18)</sup> A _pushdown automaton_, as used here, is defined in Mossel and Peres 2005 and is described as a machine that maintains a stack of symbols and transitions from one state to another based on the current state, the symbol at the top of the stack, and the outcome of a coin flip with unknown probability of heads.
 With each state transition, the machine may add symbols to the stack or remove one symbol from it.
-When the stack is empty, the machine halts, and the result is 0 or 1 depending on the machine's state at that time.</small>
+When the stack is empty, the machine stops, and the result is 0 or 1 depending on the machine's state at that time.</small>
 - <small><sup id=Note19>(19)</sup> The probability given in Theorem 3.2 of the Flajolet paper, namely just "&sum; <sub>_k_ = 0, 1, 2, ... </sub> (W(_k_) * (_&lambda;_/2)<sup>_k_</sup>)", appears to be incorrect in conjunction with Figure 4 of that paper.</small>
 - <small><sup id=Note20>(20)</sup> Here, "choose(_g_, _g_/_t_)" means that out of _g_ letters, _g_/_t_ of them must be A's, and "(_&beta;_&minus;1)<sup>_g_&minus;_g_/_t_</sup>" is the number of words that have _g_&minus;_g_/_t_ letters other than A, given that the remaining letters were A's.</small>
 - <small><sup id=Note21>(21)</sup> In this formula, which is similar to Example 2's, the division by _&beta;_<sup>_g_\*_&alpha;&minus;g_</sup> brings W(_g_) from the interval \[0, _&beta;_<sup>_g_\*_&alpha;_</sup>\] ((_g_\*_&alpha;_)-letter words) to the interval \[0, _&beta;_<sup>_g_</sup>\] (_g_-letter words), as required by the main algorithm.</small>